 In either case, refer to your contract to see how to handle a contract breach.
 If the contract doesn’t have terms to address the situation appropriately, one party may put forward a legal claim to enforce the contract in court.

-The defending party will likely need to rely on the contractual doctrine of “frustration of purpose” as mentioned earlier.
-In this case, the defendant may argue that the contract is voidable because it is impossible to perform due to forces out of their control.
+The defending party will likely need to rely on the contractual doctrine of “frustration of purpose ,” as mentioned earlier.
+In this case, the defendant may argue that the contract is voidable because it is impossible to perform due to forces outside their control.

 Are there other methods of addressing unforeseen events in a contract?